 - Include your contact information (address, telephone number, e-mail address) in case our office needs additional information to process your request.

-- FOIA requests should be submitted in writing to the NHLBI FOIA Coordinator either by postal mail, fax or e-mail using the contact information below.
+- FOIA requests should be submitted in writing to the NHLBI FOIA Coordinator either by postal mail, fax or e-mail using the contact information listed on the right.